FrankN88/FrankN88-first_milestone_new/TESTING.md

         1. Possible via the reviews from ther social networks connected to the restaurant and the form in the page "About Us".

      5. Consequently, increase social mentions and post with regularity in order to keep attention high.
-        1. Possible via regular upadtes of the restaurant features (menu,wine list etc) that connected to the social networks interactions give the owner a trend of its audience.
+        1. Possible via regular updates of the restaurant features (menu,wine list etc) that connected to the social networks interactions give the owner a trend of its audience.

      6. Allow potential customers to fill out a contact form, sign up for the email list, visit the physical location, or simply give the restaurant a phone call.
-        1. Through the form present on the website (at the moement not active), location and contacts given in the footer and embedded map.
+        1. Through the form present on the website (at the moment not active), location and contacts given in the footer and an embedded map.

      7. Make the website as accessible as possible.
-        1. The simple and instinctive structure of the website allows that together with the clarifying images.
+        1. The simple and instinctive structure of the website allows that, together with the clarifying images.

      8. Use reviews to increase customer satisfaction.
-        1. The reviews are part of the improving process; social network interactions allow are the first indicator of popularity.
+        1. The reviews are part of the improving process; social network interactions are the first indicator of popularity.

 ## User testing
 Friends and family members were asked to review the site and documentation to point out any feedback and possible way of improving it.
 Their helpful advice throughout the process led to many UX changes in order to create a better experience, especially regarding the styling.